DataVisHub/gojs-course/lessons/lesson-05-palette-drag-n-drop.md

 };
 ```

-Okay, we've declared a node template, let's save the changes and go to the browser to see if the boy's picture will be displayed in the palette.
+Okay, we've declared a node template; now let's save the changes and go to the browser to see if the boy's picture is displayed in the palette.

 ![Template 3](../assets/lesson-5/palette-template-3.png)

-Now the node inside the palette tells us more about how the node will look like when we drag it onto the diagram.
+Now the node inside the palette tells us more about how the node will look when we drag it onto the diagram.
 Before we move on, let's make some small adjustments.
-Firstly, let's add `name` property, so when we drop the node onto the diagram we'll see a placeholder for the family member's name.
+First, let's add a `name` property, so when we drop the node onto the diagram we'll see a placeholder for the family member's name.
-Secondarily, we'll add some padding to the palette itself.
+Next, we'll add some padding to the palette itself.

 ```typescript
 //palette.ts